rewiko/nvim/README.md

 make ycm_support_libs
 ```

-check for `~/.vim/bundle/YouCompleteMe/third_party/ycmd/ycm_client_support.so` and `~/.vim/bundle/YouCompleteMe/third_party/ycmd/ycm_core.so`, done
+Check for `~/.vim/bundle/YouCompleteMe/third_party/ycmd/ycm_client_support.so` and `~/.vim/bundle/YouCompleteMe/third_party/ycmd/ycm_core.so`, done

 #### Project Configuration

-download <https://raw.githubusercontent.com/Valloric/ycmd/master/cpp/ycm/.ycm_extra_conf.py> to your project directory
+Download <https://raw.githubusercontent.com/Valloric/ycmd/master/cpp/ycm/.ycm_extra_conf.py> to your project directory

 ## Autocomplete

-this distribution will pick one of three combinations, in the following priority:
+This distribution will pick one of three combinations, in the following priority:

 1.	[youcompleteme][ycm] + [ultisnips][us] if you have compiled YCM.
 1.	[neocomplete][nc] + [neosnippet][ns] if you have `lua` enabled.